taunusflieger/anemometer/README.md

 - Reliable wifi re-connect.
 When the wifi connection gets dropped, a re-connection process is started.
 When an IP address is received the HTTP Server is started again.
 - HTTP Server
 - OTA
+- MQTT (sending data from the device, control the device OTA / reset)
+- NVS for configuration storage
 - Support for Adafruit Feather ESP32-S3 TFT display controller ST7789 (similar to ST7735).
 Implmentation approach uses [mipidsi driver](https://github.com/almindor/mipidsi)
 - Output of GPS speed on TFT
 - Logging of GPS NMEA sentences and anemometer rotation speed (rps) to SD card